 “…who’s running the ship, what are their values, what kind of stresses do they put on people and society the way they do it.
 I mean, we look at it now, what are the stresses that are happening to people, who’s making the rules?”—Harriet Fasenfest, author of The Householder’s Guide to the Universe

-For those who have paid attention in recent years to the ebb and flow of American political discourse, it may often feel like an exercise akin to the resurfacing of kitchen countertops.
-Rather than digging deep into the cabinetry structure and design of our rotting economic and political system, arguably at best, we elegantly apply 1/16th inch solutions over the underlying problems that plague our society.
+For those who have paid attention in recent years to the steady decline of our American political system, it may often feel like an exercise akin to the resurfacing of kitchen countertops.
+Rather than digging deep into the cabinetry structure and design of our rotting economic and political system, we elegantly apply 1/16th inch solutions over the deeper underlying problems that plague our society.

 As Harriet Fasenfest writes in her book about becoming, as she calls it, “a food grower, gleaner, forager, and preserver”: